 Anima Musica has been contributing to Montreal's musical life since it was founded in 1973 as the Donovan Chorale, by John and Bernadette Donovan.
 The latter served as artistic director from the choir's inception to the 1985-86 season.
 The Choir was renamed Anima Musica and subsequent conductors included Fred Stolzfus, Constantina Tsolainou, Winston Purdy, Andrée Dagenais and Geneviève Boulanger.
 Francis Guérard has been Anima Musica's musical director since June 2016.
-In June 2013, the choir celebrated its 40th anniversary with a concert featuring the most beautiful pieces from its past repertoire.
-This special anniversary concert was conducted by Geneviève Boulanger along with three of the choir's former musical directors.
+2023 is an exciting milestone for Anima Musica Choir as we celebrate its 50th anniversary.

 The choir is always interested in sharing new musical experiences with its audience and frequently presents concerts with specific themes.
 Aurora Borealis explored the repertoire of Nordic music, Gaudete featured music of medieval inspiration, Navidad en España transported the audience with Mediterranean warmth, and Musical Mosaic took a turn into World Music.

 Anima Musica also performs larger choral works such as Mozart's Regina Coeli, Bach's cantata Aus der Tiefe rufe ich and Fauré's Requiem.
 More recently the choir performed Lauda per la Natività del Signore by Respighi together with the Choeur du Plateau, Duruflé's Requiem, Misa por la Justicia y la Paz by Ariel Ramirez and Mozart's Requiem.
 Anima Musica also enjoys exploring contemporary repertoire as well as music by Canadian composers such as Willan, Watson, Daley and Sirett.